roq-trading/.github/profile/README.md

 ## What

-API's and tools to build your own low latency trading system.
+* API's, libraries and tools to build your own low latency trading system
+* Gateways supporting market data and order management
+* Event logs to create your own historical database
+* Simulation framework

 ## Objectives